-If you are looking for an easy and simple and fairly clean project for the little ones celebrating with you, these stamped clay place cards are a great choice.
+If you are looking for an easy and simple and fairly clean project for yourself, or to do with kids, these stamped clay place cards are a great choice.
 And if you have any budding spellers, this is extra fun!
 Bonus: if you worry about misspelling names, these place cards are easily fixed.
 Instead of throwing out the whole thing, just toss the erring letter (or two) and add in the corrections.

 Want to try these?
 Let’s get started.